ErikHgm/SportMemoryGame/README.md

     -   #### First Time Visitor Goals
         As a first time visitor I expect to find information about how the game is player.
         As a first time visitor I expect to be able to easily understand how to navigate the game
-        As a first time visitor I want to completet the game and finish it
+        As a first time visitor I want to complete the game and finish it

     -   #### Returning Visitor Goals
         As a returning user I want to beat my previous time